-Sport coaches, athletes, and parents often feel that athletes should avoid lifting on game days, for fear that they will be too tired to compete at a high level.
+Sport coaches, athletes, and parents often feel that athletes should avoid game-day lifting, for fear that they will be too tired to compete at a high level.
 We have found, however, that correct and consistent weight training on game day can help to improve performance.

 Avoiding lifting on the same day as a game was always a given for the longest time, but I remember hearing that Michael Jordan would often hit the weight room on the same day he had a game.
 In the mid ‘90’s, I happened to see Chris Mullins working out when the Golden State Warriors were in town, lifting before his game against the Timberwolves that evening.
 And many strength coaches have heard the stories of Charlie Francis having Ben Johnson maxing on back squats immediately before competing in the 100m dash at meets.
 I suspect that individuals at high levels in all sports had discovered that training on game day helped them to maintain strength and stay healthy over the typically long professional seasons.